Nera26/pokerhub/docs/security/anti-collusion.md

 - **Hourly**: Queries populate `collusion_alerts` table.
 - **Daily**: Compliance reviews new alerts and tags false positives.
 - **Weekly**: Security team audits alert quality and query thresholds.

+## Alert Handling and Enforcement
+- Alerts trigger Slack notifications and create Jira tickets for tracking.
+- Confirmed cases result in immediate bankroll freeze pending investigation.
+- Repeat offenders are blacklisted and their devices added to the fraud watchlist.

+## Privacy and Data Retention
+- Only metadata necessary for detection (IP, device ID, bet timing) is stored.
+- Collusion logs are retained for **5 years** and encrypted at rest.
+- Data access requires security approval and is logged for auditing.

 ## Audit Procedures
 1. **Daily Review**: Compliance team reviews heuristic alerts and cross‑checks game logs.